blackdwarf/blackdwarf.github.io/writing/index.md

     body of narratives, we have seen how rigid and one-sided process of classification, which treats genre as a category fixed in time and space, ultimately damages our analysis of folklore materials.*

-I've also written a short paper for a conference on Science Fiction and Ahtropology that is part of the proceedings.

 * [On Something out of Nothing and Positronic Souls: Anthropology, Science Fiction and Technology](http://anthroserbia.org/Publications/Details/41)